ThomasBig/SWTI/README.md

 * **Visual Studio** - you will need to add header and source files to your project.
 Right click on the right folder *header files* and add *existing file* and choose *SWTI/swti.h*.
 Do the same for *source files* and add *SWTI/swti.cpp*.

-* **Code Blocks** - click on the left pane on the folders and add header and source files to your project.
+* **Code Blocks** - click on the left pane folders and add existing header and source files to your project.

 * **G++ Console** - You can then use following two commands `g++ -c main.cpp swti/swti.cpp` and `g++ -o main.exe main.o swti.o` to compile your project.
 Change *main.cpp* and *main.exe* to whatever you prefer.